ikelaiah/simplelog-fp/README.md

 [![Version](https://img.shields.io/badge/version-0.5.0-4682b4.svg)](CHANGELOG.md)
 [![No Dependencies](https://img.shields.io/badge/dependencies-none-4e7ddc.svg)](#)

+> [!Note]
+> SimpleLog-FP is currently in active development.
+This is a pre-1.0 release (v0.5.0).
+The API may change and feedback is welcome!

 A **simple**, **lightweight**, and **easy-to-use** logging library for Free Pascal applications.

-> **Why SimpleLog-FP?** 🤔 Born from the need for a logging library that's actually simple to use and maintain.
+> **Why SimpleLog-FP?** 🤔 Built from the need for a logging library that is actually simple to use and maintain.
 No feature bloat, no complexity - just clean, reliable logging for console, file, or both.

 ## 🎯 Design Philosophy